 Filling your home full of smart gadgets can make your day-to-day routine far easier, but while there are lots of smart tech options for the living room, kitchen and general home, we don’t often think about the bedroom.

 There are many smart home tools on the market, though, that will help you climb into bed at night, monitor your sleep, and then wake up in the morning.
 Below, TechRadar's James Peckham talks you through some of the best gadgets you can use to kit out your bedroom.
 Check out James' whole house smart tech list, too.

 Best smart alarm clock: Amazon Echo Spot

-The Amazon Echo Spot isn’t your traditional alarm clock, but one of the most recent additions to the Amazon Echo speaker line up, and it’s perfect for your bedside table to wake you up in the morning.
+The Amazon Echo Spot isn’t your traditional alarm clock, but one of the most recent additions to the Amazon Echo speaker line up, and it’ll perfectly sit on your bedside table ready to wake you up in the morning.

 You can use your voice to ask Alexa to set your alarms in the morning – and perhaps more importantly, snoozing the alarm too – plus there’s a bright, clear 2.5-inch display that gives you the time as well as handy messages and the weather for today.